SelimFEUP/scopus-search-results/README.md

-Two CSV files containing the search results of the Scopus database.
+Two CSV files containing the search results of ITS on the Scopus database.